 Necessities

-The neighborhood does not have its own grocery store, but Bridge Street Market is a 20-minute walk away, or it can be accessed via the DASH service or a quick trip in a cab or rideshare service.
+The neighborhood does not have its own grocery store, but Bridge Street Market is a 20-minute walk away, or it can be accessed via the counterclockwise DASH service or a quick trip in a cab or rideshare service.

 The reasonably priced, upscale store will meet all your grocery needs, plus it offers an extensive beer and wine selection.